dokterdok/Continuity-Activation-Tool/README.md

 This tool makes the necessary changes to enable OS X 10.10 Continuity on compatible hardware.
 Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.

-## News - 2014.11.12
+## News - 2014.11.16
 A quick update on the evolution of the app.

-* **Continuity Activation Tool 1.1.1**  Released.
-Includes an uninstallation feature, speed improvements, as well as various bug fixes and optimizations.
+* **Continuity Activation Tool 1.1.2**  Released.
+Includes uninstallation reliability improvements.
+It fixes a bug where the uninstaller could in some cases re-activate OS kext signature protection even if unsigned kexts are installed.
+Trim Enabler users should not use the uninstallation feature from prior versions to avoid risks of issues at boot-time.
 * **Continuity Activation Tool 2.0** will include experimental support for 3rd party USB BT4.0 dongles.
 I'm looking for testers: if you are interested, please fill in this [form](http://goo.gl/forms/ojDezibB2q).

 Thanks for your support!